CobiontID/MarkerScan/README.md

 ## Required input
 Please copy:
+1. snakefile
-1. all scripts for the directory /scripts
+2. all scripts for the directory /scripts
-2. all yaml files containing information regarding external programs required to be downloaded by conda in /envs
+3. all yaml files containing information regarding external programs required to be downloaded by conda in /envs
-3. the hmmerprofile SSU_Prok_Euk_Microsporidia.hmm
+4. the hmmerprofile SSU_Prok_Euk_Microsporidia.hmm

 to your location of choice.